User Guide

 • Microsoft Office (Word, Excel, PowerPoint, etc.)

 Current students can download it from the Microsoft site.
-For details, please refer to the User’s Guide on the ICT Office Web site.
+For details, please refer to the User’s Guide on the ICT Office website.

 https://ccweb.cc.sophia.ac.jp/en/userguide/service/sv-11-en/